sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 	</center>

 	!!! tip
-		The EVENT voltage level is set by the I/O voltage selection switch.
+		The EVENT voltage level is set by the VCCIO voltage selection switch.

 	!!! tip
 		The EVENT inputs are pulled low internally.
-Pull up to VIO to trigger an event.
+Pull up to VCCIO to trigger an event.

 	!!! tip
 		An easy way to observe the events is with **RxTools** \ **RxControl** \ **Expert Console** (under **Tools**) \ **ExEvent** tab: